GabeDuarteM/semantic-release-chrome/README.md

 asset: **REQUIRED** parameter.
 The zip file that will be published to the chrome webstore.

 target: can be `default` or `trustedTesters`.
 When released using the first, the extension will be publicly available to everyone. when `trustedTesters` is used, it will be released as a [private extension](https://support.google.com/chrome/a/answer/2663860).
-Defaults to `default`
+Defaults to `default`.

 ## Configuration